akeneo/pim-api-docs/content/akeneo-event-platform/getting-started.md

    :::

 ### 2. Create a Subscriber

+From the next steps we will use the event platform REST API: 'https://event.prd.sdk.akeneo.cloud/api/v1'

 You can create a subscriber once you have a valid PIM API token.
 A subscriber is an entity to which all of your subscriptions will be attached.